BCLawLibrary/practical-ai-in-30-days/day-xx-reasoning-models-vs-chat-models.md

 - Compare how each model structures the document and anticipates requirements

 ### **Part 3: Optimizing Your Prompts (20 minutes)**
-*(Prompting strategies adapted from "o1 isn't a chat model (and that's the point)" by Ben Hylak, Swyx, and Alessia at Latent Space)*

 The key to success with advanced AI models is understanding their different interaction patterns and optimizing your prompts accordingly.